cscart/docs/user_guide/files/index.rst

 The **File Editor** available under **Administration → Files** allows you to manage files directly from the administration panel.

-The highlighted buttons in the picutre below allow you to create, upload, rename and remove files.
+The highlighted buttons in the picture below allow you to create, upload, rename and remove files.
 You can edit **.txt** files and create/unpack archives.

 .. image:: img/files.png
     :align: center